Dracophyllum acerosum

 Dracophyllum acerosum is a species of shrub or small tree endemic to New Zealand's South Island.
+In the heath family Ericaceae.
+It inhabits mountain slopes, ridge lines and hillsides.
+A 2023 assessment using the New Zealand Threat Classification System classified it as "Not Threatened", giving it an estimated population of more than 100,000.

+Description

+It is an upright, multi-branched shrub or small tree that reaches in height.
+The bark on old branches is grey and smooth, while young stems are reddish-brown.
+Thee Leaves are erect and needle-like, measuring 30–190 mm in length but only 0.7–1.5 mm in width.
+Small white flowers grow on short lateral branches often shorter than the surrounding leaves.

+Taxonomy

 It was first described by Sven Berggren in 1877 and gets the specific epithet acerosum, meaning needles shaped, for its leaves.
-In the heath family Ericaceae, it inhabits mountain slopes, ridge lines and hillsides and reaches a height of 1–2 m.
-A 2017 assessment using the New Zealand Threat Classification System classified it as "Not Threatened", giving it an estimated population of more than 100,000.